 • Extra help may also be available if you are on a low income, have children or dependent adults, or are disabled.

 • All of the above can be arranged through our Partner institution USP College //www.uspcollege.ac.uk/life-at-college/support/financial-support/

 You need to pay back Tuition Fee Loans and Maintenance Loans once your income is £25,000 or over, but not other student finance, for example, grants and bursaries.
 You still have to repay your student loan if you leave your course early.

-Completion of this course will enable the student to progress further into further careers pathway, including network support, administration, security and management, programming in a variety of languages, website design or database development.
+Completion of this course will enable the student to progress further into careers pathway, some of which can be found on this link.